N'Golo Kanté: Style of play

-A dynamic, diminutive, and disciplined player, Kanté is known for his relentless energy and excellent ball-winning abilities as a defensive midfielder in the centre of the pitch.
-This is attributed to his strong positional sense, off the ball movement, and ability to read the game.
+Kanté is known for his energy and ball-winning abilities as a defensive midfielder in the centre of the pitch.
+This is attributed to his positional sense, off the ball movement, and ability to read the game.
 Predominantly known for his tactical awareness, intelligence, anticipation, and the defensive aspect of his game—his ability to tackle and regain possession, intercept passes, and block shots—Kanté is also capable of playmaking from inside his own half and is an efficient passer on the counter-attack, helping kick start attacking plays immediately after winning back the ball.
 He is also quick up and down the pitch and often makes late attacking runs in to the box.
 A late bloomer, by the age of 21, Kanté had only made one senior appearance in the second tier of French football.
 He credits his calm and composed demeanor on the pitch to his gradual rise through three levels in the football league pyramid.

 Kanté cites Lassana Diarra and Claude Makélélé, with whom he is often compared, as inspirations but insists he has his own style and approach towards the game, one which is unconventional and described as "false four", "relayeur", "carrilero", and "mezzala".
 His game is considered as, or tasked with, doing the "dirty work", which includes running, fetching, and retrieving possession.
-Though Kanté does not necessarily enjoy his role, he once said, "[the] satisfaction in recovering a ball, in protecting my team from an opponent's attack" is what keeps him going.
+Though Kanté does not necessarily enjoy his role, he once said that "[the] satisfaction in recovering a ball, in protecting my team from an opponent's attack" is what keeps him going.
 Kanté made the most tackles in Europe's top leagues in back-to-back seasons (14–15 and 15–16).
 In his first 150 Premier League appearances he totaled 92 wins, 28 losses and 10 goals.
 During his time in the Premier League, he never received a red card.

 Under Chelsea manager Maurizio Sarri, Kanté was deployed in a more advanced midfield role—one that he previously played in at Leicester—showcasing his effectiveness in possession and ball-carrying duties.
 In 2021, Tuchel restored Kanté in a "double six" holding midfield role to great effect, predominantly on the right-hand side, and usually partnered either by Jorginho or Mateo Kovačić.
 Kanté was effective in both disrupting an opponent's possession play in the final-third as well as springing swift counter-attacks from the midfield.